NatePombi/inventory-management-system-api/README.md

 ### Database Configuration

 - This project uses PostgreSQl.
-Configure it in application.properties.
+Configure it in edit Configurations.

+      1.Go to run
+      2.Go to edit Configurations
+      3.in the Application drop down go to InventoryManagementSystemApiApplication 4.Then go to environment varaibles and configure it to your custom details

 - Steps to set up the database: